Cancer Diagnosis

 Imaging tests

 Imaging tests, especially CT, PET, and MRI, can detect metastases to brain, lungs, or abdomen, including the adrenal glands, retroperitoneal lymph nodes, liver, and spleen.
 MRI (with gadolinium contrast) is the procedure of choice for recognition and evaluation of brain cancers, primary and metastatic.
 PET scanning is increasingly being used to determine the metabolic activity of a suspect lymph node, lung nodule, or other mass.
-Integrated PET–CT can be valuable, especially in lung, head and neck, and breast cancer and in lymphoma.
+Integrated PET–CT scanning can be valuable, especially in lung, head and neck, and breast cancer and in lymphoma.

-Ultrasonography can be used to study breast, ovarian, orbital, thyroid, cardiac, pericardial, hepatic, pancreatic, renal, testicular, and retroperitoneal masses.
+Ultrasound can be used to study breast, ovarian, orbital, thyroid, cardiac, pericardial, hepatic, pancreatic, renal, testicular, and retroperitoneal masses.
 It may help guide percutaneous biopsies and differentiate fluid-filled cysts from solid masses.

 Laboratory tests